 Our first pub in Gyeongnidan-gil in Seoul

 The Booth Brewing Co. started off as a small pizza pub in an alleyway of Gyeonglidan Avenue in Seoul, Korea in May 2013.
-Its three founders Heeyoon, Sunghoo, and Daniel were working full time as Korean medical doctor, financial analyst, and Economist correspondent at the time.
+Its three founders Heeyoon Kim, Sunghoo Yang, and Daniel Tudor were working full time as Korean medical doctor, financial analyst, and Economist correspondent at the time.
 But with their love of craft beer and the ambition to create a “booth” where young-minded people can gather to change the world, The Booth was born.

 The Booth's Three Founders: Daniel Tudor(left), Sunghoo Yang (center), and Heeyoon Kim (right)

 Since its humble beginning, The Booth broke conventional industry boundaries and led the creation of a healthy and exciting drinking culture that is true to its core philosophy – Follow your fun – that resonates with the zeitgeist of the younger generation.
 From the release of Tae(dong)gang Pale Ale – South Korea’s triumphant answer to North Korea’s Taedonggang beer – and hosting one of the largest beer festivals in Asia, to launching the first 100% refrigerated beer distribution system in Korea, The Booth has transformed the Korean craft beer scene, and even earned the founders a spot in Forbes 30-Under-30 Asia list.
 The Booth also released the first and only pro-LGBTQ community beer in Korea in 2017.